-- The aim of the study is to understand the theoretical trajectory and the political phenomenon of feminism and specifically Liberal Feminism. - The unit analyses the three waves of feminism and highlights upon the impact of feminist narrative wordwide. - To examine the manifestation of liberal theory in various disciplines.
+- Understand the theoretical trajectory and political phenomenon of feminism, with a focus on Liberal Feminism. - Analyse the three waves of feminism and assess the impact of feminist narratives worldwide. - Examine the manifestation of liberal theory across various discipliness.

 The term feminism can be used to describe a political, cultural or economic movement aimed at establishing equal rights and legal protection for women.
 Feminism involves political and sociological theories and philosophies concerned with issues of gender difference, as well as a movement that advocates gender equality for women and campaigns for women's rights and interests.
 Although the terms "feminism" and "feminist" did not gain widespread use until the 1970s, they were already being used in the public parlance much earlier.
 Feminism has altered predominant perspectives in a wide range of areas within Western society, ranging from culture to law.
 Feminist activists have campaigned for women's legal rights (rights of contract, property rights, voting rights); for women's right to bodily integrity and autonomy, for abortion rights, and for reproductive rights (including access to contraception and quality prenatal care); for protection of women and girls from domestic violence, sexual harassment and rape; for workplace rights, including maternity leave and equal pay; against misogyny; and against other forms of gender-specific discrimination against women.